Engine technologies

 Mobile Carbon Capture (MCC) is an innovative technology, which can lower the CO2 footprint of the transport sector.

-Refined over nine years by our scientists, the latest variant of the technology can capture up to 25% of the CO2 emitted from a vehicle’s exhaust.
+Refined over more than a decade by our scientists, the latest variant of the technology can capture up to 40% of the CO2 emitted from a vehicle’s exhaust.
 The CO2 is stored on board the vehicle, and can be used in a variety of industrial and commercial applications once offloaded.

-We have successfully demonstrated MCC technology in a Ford F-250 pickup truck and a midsize Toyota Camry passenger vehicle.
-Recently, our team also began integrating the technology into a class 8 heavy-duty truck.
+We have successfully demonstrated MCC technology in a Ford F-250 pickup truck, a midsize Toyota Camry passenger vehicle, and a Class 8 heavy-duty truck.
 By combining MCC with GCI and other efficiency improving technologies, we are aiming to achieve a 50% reduction in the CO2 footprint of the truck.

 MCC has the potential to significantly reduce the emissions associated with freight transport, and would be especially viable when applied to captive fleets.

-The benefits of our Mobile Carbon Capture technology
+The aims of our Mobile Carbon Capture technology

 50%